lextm/jekyll-theme-chirpy/_posts/2008-12-14-snmp-design-twintower-status-on-library-side.md

 After marking up all the Obsolete methods, I am going to focus on the last piece, Manager.GetTable.
 So 1.5 is 99% ready on my side.
 If I cannot improve GetTable, any modification will be deferred to CrossRoad, too.

-As far as I know, I own two Issues on the Browser numbered 3365 and 3403 (3408 is “won’t fix”).
+As far as I know, I own two Issues on the Browser numbered 3365 and 3403 (3408 is "won't fix").
 I will stat to work on them lately.
 Stay tuned.
 <!--more-->